bancorprotocol/contracts-solidity/solidity/docgen/docs/converter/BancorConverter.md

 # Function `getReturn(contract IERC20Token _fromToken, contract IERC20Token _toToken, uint256 _amount) → uint256, uint256` {#BancorConverter-getReturn-contract-IERC20Token-contract-IERC20Token-uint256-}

-returns the expected return for converting a specific amount of _fromToken to _toToken
+calculates the expected return of converting a given amount of tokens

 ## Parameters:

-- `_fromToken`:  ERC20 token to convert from
+- `_fromToken`:  contract address of the token to convert from

-- `_toToken`:    ERC20 token to convert to
+- `_toToken`:    contract address of the token to convert to

-- `_amount`:     amount to convert, in fromToken
+- `_amount`:     amount of tokens received from the user

 ## Return Values:

+- amount of tokens that the user will receive

-- expected conversion return amount and conversion fee
+- amount of tokens that the user will pay as fee

 # Function `getPurchaseReturn(contract IERC20Token _reserveToken, uint256 _depositAmount) → uint256, uint256` {#BancorConverter-getPurchaseReturn-contract-IERC20Token-uint256-}

-returns the expected return for buying the token for a reserve token
+calculates the expected return of buying with a given amount of tokens

 ## Parameters:

-- `_reserveToken`:    reserve token contract address
+- `_reserveToken`:    contract address of the reserve token

-- `_depositAmount`:   amount to deposit (in the reserve token)
+- `_depositAmount`:   amount of reserve-tokens received from the user

 ## Return Values:

+- amount of supply-tokens that the user will receive

-- expected purchase return amount and conversion fee
+- amount of supply-tokens that the user will pay as fee

 # Function `getSaleReturn(contract IERC20Token _reserveToken, uint256 _sellAmount) → uint256, uint256` {#BancorConverter-getSaleReturn-contract-IERC20Token-uint256-}

-returns the expected return for selling the token for one of its reserve tokens
+calculates the expected return of selling a given amount of tokens

 ## Parameters:

-- `_reserveToken`:    reserve token contract address
+- `_reserveToken`:    contract address of the reserve token

-- `_sellAmount`:      amount to sell (in the smart token)
+- `_sellAmount`:      amount of supply-tokens received from the user

 ## Return Values:

+- amount of reserve-tokens that the user will receive

-- expected sale return amount and conversion fee
+- amount of reserve-tokens that the user will pay as fee

-# Function `getCrossReserveReturn(contract IERC20Token _fromReserveToken, contract IERC20Token _toReserveToken, uint256 _sellAmount) → uint256, uint256` {#BancorConverter-getCrossReserveReturn-contract-IERC20Token-contract-IERC20Token-uint256-}
+# Function `getCrossReserveReturn(contract IERC20Token _fromReserveToken, contract IERC20Token _toReserveToken, uint256 _amount) → uint256, uint256` {#BancorConverter-getCrossReserveReturn-contract-IERC20Token-contract-IERC20Token-uint256-}

-returns the expected return for selling one of the reserve tokens for another reserve token
+calculates the expected return of converting a given amount from one reserve to another

 note that prior to version 17, you should use 'getCrossConnectorReturn' instead